igrigorik/em-synchrony/README.md

         EventMachine.stop
     end

-## Example connection pool shared by a fiber:
+## Fiber-aware ConnectionPool shared by a fiber:
+Allows you to create a pool of resources which are then shared by one or more fibers.
+A good example is a collection of long-lived database connections.
+The pool will automatically block and wake up the fibers as the connections become available.

     require "em-synchrony/em-mysqlplus"
     EventMachine.synchrony do